ahashim/algorithms/README.md

     \end{array}
 $$

-and the number of blocks elapsed since publishing the squeak $\large x$, we have the full virality formula $V$ which only applies to squeaks with at least one like
-$\large L$ and and one resqueak $\large R$:
+and the number of blocks elapsed since publishing the squeak $\large x$, gives us the full virality formula $V$ which only applies to squeaks with at least one like $\large L$ and and one resqueak $\large R$:

 $$
     \large